In the story below, we've tried to explain why we have created the

 How many people use their birth date or their postcode as the

-secret number for their credit card?
+secret number for their credit card or their alarm system?

 Consider this: the city of Eindhoven (where we live) has 250,000 inhibitants.